dsvjetl/firebase-example/README.md

 </ol>

 <h2>Use</h2>
-<p>Open app in 2 or more browsers / tabs via browsersync urls (internal or external urls [default: localhost:3000 or localhost:3001]) or webpack dev server link (default: localhost:8080) to see the real time changes across multiple browsers / tabs</p>
+<p>Open app in 2 or more browsers / tabs via browsersync urls (internal or external urls (default: localhost:3000 [urls visible in terminal after starting dev server]) or webpack dev server link (default: localhost:8080) to see the real time changes across multiple browsers / tabs</p>

-# firebase-example